MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/model-customize-reports.md

 Before you begin, you must complete the following prerequisites:

-- Your organization must have the Power BI Fabric Capacity for supervisors to access the report.
+- Your organization must have the Microsoft Fabric Capacity for all report users to access the report.
 - Your organization must have the Power BI Premium per user license for report authors, developers, and administrators to build Power BI reports and extend the out-of-the-box Power BI data model.

 - Enable insights features in Customer Service: